ColleSerre/SchoolArchives/English/Death of a salesman/main.md

 * Used to be successful with women but has lost his confidence
 * Has returned home to find a job in the city
 * Knows Willy is anxious about him not being settled down
-* Doesn't go well with Biff, they both lose their temper fast
+* Doesn't go well with Willy, they both lose their temper fast
 * Thinks a man should spend his life in the outdoors
 * Resents Willy, but it is unclear until the end of the play